-Tokyo is a fantastic city, with so much to see and do there really is something for everybody.
-I found the main challenge is prioritising your time, especially if that is limited.
-This is where I come in, I will help you plan the perfect Tokyo itinerary in 3 days.
+Tokyo is a fantastic city with plenty for every type of traveller.
+The main challenge I see for first-timers is prioritising your time, especially if it’s limited.
+This is where I come in.
+I’ll help you plan a Tokyo itinerary in 3 days that doesn’t waste a minute.

 My focus is on maximising what’s important to you and ensuring you get to experience a bit of everything in the city.
-I have been lucky enough to spend 6 days in Tokyo on my recent longer trip to Japan, however most people I speak to have less.
-I’m going to distil all my experience into my shorter Tokyo 3 day itinerary, whilst giving you some optional activates to swap in, based on your taste!
+I have been lucky enough to visit Tokyo twice and spent 6 days there on my recent longer trip to Japan, however most people I speak to have less.
+I’m going to distil all my experience into my shorter Tokyo 3 day itinerary, whilst giving you some optional activities to swap in, based on your taste!

-I remember the overwhelming feeling when I was planning for my first time visiting Tokyo, it’s natural, but unecessary, Tokyo is very easy to visit and get around.
-I’m going to cover my favourite sights, some key tips for first time visitors to make things easier, where to stay to maximise your time exploring and not commuting and some of the must try restaurants for your trip, including some that really surprised me!
+I remember the overwhelming feeling when I was planning my first trip to Tokyo.
+It’s natural, but unnecessary.
+Tokyo is very easy to visit and get around.
+I’m going to cover my favourite sights, key tips for first-timers, where to stay so you maximise exploring and minimise commuting, and my favourite restaurants worth booking ahead, including some that really surprised me.

 Key Tips and what to expect for first timers Travelling to Tokyo

-• Efficient Public Transport: Tokyo’s public transport is extensive, it also completely lives up to the stereotype of being punctual with precision!
+- Efficient Public Transport: Tokyo’s public transport is extensive, it also completely lives up to the stereotype of being punctual with precision!
 In my opinion it is very much the best way to explore the city.
-TOP TIP!
-Get a virtual Suica or Passmo card in your Apple wallet, you can top up from any bank card and simply tap on all public transport.
-This makes transport a lot easier.
-If you do not have an iPhone, you can get a physical card from airports and main JR train stations when you arrive.
+My Top Tip!
+Get a virtual Suica or Pasmo card in your Apple Wallet, you can top up from any bank card and tap on all public transport.
+Makes life a lot easier.
+If you don’t have an iPhone, you can get a physical card from airports and main JR train stations when you arrive.

-• Cash and Card Usage: We paid on card for 90% of our trip, using our Revolut cards to avoid fees.
+- Cash and Card Usage: We paid on card for 90% of our trip, using our Revolut cards to avoid fees.
 That being said, some smaller shops, restaurants and street food vendors prefer cash, so I would recommend carrying some and checking before you sit down.
-TOP TIP!
-ATMs are widely available, we used 7/11’s as their machines gave the best rates and lowest fees, there’s alos loads of them!
+My Top Tip!
+ATMs are widely available.
+We used 7-Eleven’s, the rates and fees were the best, and they’re everywhere.

-• Connectivity: We were very reliant on our phones in Japan, with Google maps and Google translate helping us survive.
+- Connectivity: We were very reliant on our phones in Japan, with Google maps and Google translate helping us survive.
 Staying connected is easy, even on the Shinkansen.
 You have three main options to choose from; pocket Wi-Fi hubs, physical SIM cards or eSIMs.
 Read about the pros and cons of each and make your own decision.
-TOP TIP!
-We used eSIMs and would be one of my top travel tips, they were easy to set up before we left home, cheaper than pocket WiFi and didn’t let us down once.
-Use this discount code for 15% off NEWTOAIRALO15
+My Top Tip!
+We used eSIMs, would be one of my top travel tips.
+Easy to set up before we left home, cheaper than pocket Wi-Fi, and didn’t let us down once.
+Use code NEWTOAIRALO15 for 15% off.

 Disclaimer: This article features affiliate links.
 If you click these links, and choose to book with that hotel or company, I will earn a small commission at no extra cost to you.
 I appreciate the support that allows me to continue providing this information